MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 Make sure that you have:

-- **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin.
+- **Access to the destination**: You must either be a OneDrive/SharePoint admin or SharePoint site admin.

 - **Access to the source**: SharePoint credentials that have read access to the SharePoint Server content you plan to migrate.
 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.